Note: please create a log-in to view details and access the ZoomGrants webpage.

 Have any questions?
 Attend our information session

-We strongly encourage anyone interested in applying to attend our information session hosted on Microsoft Teams to ask questions and learn more.
+We strongly encourage anyone interested in applying to attend one of the two information session to ask questions and learn more.

 |Notification of selected and non-selected applicants||June|